Haverford College

 Haverford College (/ˈhævərfərd/ HAV-ər-fərd) is a private liberal arts college in Haverford, Pennsylvania, United States.
 It was founded as a men's college in 1833 by members of the Religious Society of Friends (Quakers).
 Haverford began accepting non-Quakers in 1849 and women in 1980.

-The college offers Bachelor of Arts and Bachelor of Science degrees in 31 majors across humanities, social sciences and natural sciences disciplines.
+The college offers Bachelor of Arts and Bachelor of Science degrees in 31 majors across humanities, social sciences, and natural sciences disciplines.
 It is a member of the Tri-College Consortium, which includes Bryn Mawr and Swarthmore colleges, as well as the Quaker Consortium, which includes those schools as well as the University of Pennsylvania.

 All of the college's approximately 1,400 students are undergraduates, and nearly all reside on campus.
 Social and academic life is governed by an honor code and influenced by Quaker philosophy.
 Its 216 acre suburban campus has predominantly stone Quaker Colonial Revival architecture.
 The college's athletics teams compete as the Fords in the Centennial Conference of NCAA Division III.
+Haverford's alumni include 4 Nobel Prize winners, 5 MacArthur Fellows, 27 Guggenheim Fellows, 20 Rhodes Scholars, 99 Fulbright Scholars, 76 Watson Fellows, and 6 Pulitzer Prize Winners.